Looking for a gorgeous destination to visit with incredible scenery at every turn?

 38289 NY-12E, Clayton, NY

-Dine and drink on the property of a family-owned and operated a farm-based distillery and farm to table restaurant.
-Saint Lawrence Spirits distills onsite small batch craft spirits for Vodka, Gin, Moonshine, Absinthe, Whiskey and Bourbon.
+Dine and drink on the property of a family-owned and operated farm-based distillery and farm-to-table restaurant.

 Of course, I had to try one of their drinks for research purposes…I highly recommend the Hunter’s Cocktail